Current Program Activities Report

 - Section 1539 – Rest Areas — Among other things, Section 1539 allows the installation of signs that acknowledge the sponsorship of rest areas and requires the Secretary to establish criteria for the installation of such signs.

-Current Status: Criteria for both the design and placement of rest area sponsorship acknowledgment signs are currently included in FHWA Order 5160.1 and the Manual on Uniform Traffic Control Devices (MUTCD).
-The current criteria for sponsorship acknowledgement signs have been assessed to determine if any enhancements may be appropriate.
-Based on this assessment, substantive revisions to language in FHWA Order 5160.1 concerning acknowledgement signs and plaques are proposed.
+Status: Criteria for both the design and placement of rest area sponsorship acknowledgment signs are currently included in FHWA Order 5160.1 and the Manual on Uniform Traffic Control Devices (MUTCD).
+The current criteria for sponsorship acknowledgment signs have been assessed to determine if any enhancements may be appropriate.
+Based on this assessment, substantive revisions to language in FHWA Order 5160.1 concerning acknowledgment signs and plaques are proposed.
 An update to FHWA Order 5160.1 is anticipated during FY 2013.
 Contact Kevin Sylvester (Kevin.Sylvester@dot.gov) for more information.

-- Section 32801 – Comprehensive Truck Size and Weight Limits Study — Provisions in MAP-21 require US DOT to conduct a study addressing differences in safety risks, infrastructure impacts, and the effect on levels of enforcement between trucks operating at or within federal truck size and weight (TSW) limits and trucks legally operating in excess of federal limits; comparing and contrasting the potential safety and infrastructure impacts of alternative configurations (including configurations that exceed current federal TSW limits) to the current Federal TSW law and regulations; and, estimating the effects of freight diversion due to these alternative configurations.
-A Report is due to Congress within 2 years of the date of enactment.
+- Section 32801 – Comprehensive Truck Size and Weight Limits Study — Provisions in MAP-21 require DOT to conduct a study addressing differences in safety risks, infrastructure impacts, and the effect on levels of enforcement between trucks operating at or within federal truck size and weight (TSW) limits and trucks legally operating in excess of Federal limits; comparing and contrasting the potential safety and infrastructure impacts of alternative configurations (including configurations that exceed current Federal TSW limits) to the current Federal TSW law and regulations; and, estimating the effects of freight diversion due to these alternative configurations.
+A Report is due to Congress by November 15, 2014.
+The Study includes an extensive public outreach process.
+Following completion of the technical studies in early 2014 and peer review, DOT will begin drafting a Report to Congress.

-- Section 32802 – Compilation of Existing State Truck Size and Weight Limit Laws — MAP-21 requires FHWA, within 90 days of enactment, to begin work on the compilation of three "state-by-state lists": (1) A list of National Highway System (NHS) routes that allow trucks to operate over federal size and weight limits; (2) A list of limits in place, on an NHS segment basis, allowing sizes and weights in excess of federal limits and a description of truck configurations operating under such authority; (3) A list of state laws allowing trucks to exceed federal size and weight limits, including under a non-divisible load permit.
+- Section 32802 – Compilation of Existing State Truck Size and Weight Limit Laws — MAP-21 requires FHWA, within 90 days of enactment, to begin work on the compilation of three "State-by-State lists": (1) A list of National Highway System (NHS) routes that allow trucks to operate over federal size and weight limits; (2) A list of limits in place, on an NHS segment basis, allowing sizes and weights in excess of Federal limits and a description of truck configurations operating under such authority; (3) A list of State laws allowing trucks to exceed federal size and weight limits, including under a non-divisible load permit.
 A Report to Congress on this work must be completed by October 2014.

-SAFETEA-LUT, the Safe Accountable Flexible Efficient Transportation Equity Act: a Legacy for Users, authorizing funds for Federal-aid Highways, highway safety programs, transit and other purposes, requires the Office of Operations to lead number of actions.
+SAFETEA-LU, the Safe Accountable Flexible Efficient Transportation Equity Act: a Legacy for Users, authorizing funds for Federal-aid Highways, highway safety programs, transit and other purposes, requires the Office of Operations to lead number of actions.
 These include the following:

 - Section 1201 – Real Time System Management Information Program — Requires the establishment of a real-time system management information program to provide, in all States, the capability to monitor, the traffic and travel conditions of the nation's major highways and to share that information with State and local governments and the traveling public.
 The purpose of the program is to improve the security of the surface transportation system, to address congestion problems, to support improved response to weather events and surface transportation incidents, and to facilitate national and regional highway traveler information.
 The program will also identify longer range real-time highway and transit monitoring needs and develop plans and strategies for meeting such needs.